xfhelen/xfhelen.github.io/_pages/about.md

 ---
 I am a Post-doctoral Fellow in <a href="https://hkg.databasesets.com/zh-hans/gongsimingdan/number/2927539">AI Chip Center for Emerging Smart Systems (ACCESS)</a>, Hong Kong University of Science and Technology (HKUST).
 At ACCESS, I am pround of working with <a href="https://seng.hkust.edu.hk/about/people/faculty/tim-kwang-ting-cheng">Prof. Tim CHENG</a>.
 Prior to joining ACCESS, I received my PhD degree from Shanghai Jiao Tong University, supervised by  <a href="https://www.cs.sjtu.edu.cn/~lichao/index.html">Prof. Chao Li</a>.
 I earned my BS degree from Dalian University of Technology.

-My research interests include:
+**My research interests include**:

-Highly-Ecient Cloud Platforms: Architecture design and system optimization for better utilizing power resource to improve performance as well as energy eciency of both existing and emerging applications running on cloud platforms.
+**Highly-Ecient Cloud Platforms**: Architecture design and system optimization for better utilizing power resource to improve performance as well as energy eciency of both existing and emerging applications running on cloud platforms.

-Highly-Available Computer Systems: Resilient power and energy optimization frameworks for protecting computer systems from a malicious adversary who exploits the vulnerabilities within aggressive power provisioning and management schemes.
+**Highly-Available Computer Systems**: Resilient power and energy optimization frameworks for protecting computer systems from a malicious adversary who exploits the vulnerabilities within aggressive power provisioning and management schemes.

-Highly-Scalable Data Centers: Cross-layer designs of managing various heterogeneous power infrastructures and computing components to put the energy-saving limits of current data centers for supporting scale-out workloads and servers.
+**Highly-Scalable Data Centers**: Cross-layer designs of managing various heterogeneous power infrastructures and computing components to put the energy-saving limits of current data centers for supporting scale-out workloads and servers.